-

 Return on ad spend (ROAS) is a marketing metric that measures the amount of revenue earned for every dollar spent on advertising.
 You can calculate your return on ad spend using the following formula: Revenue Attributed to Ad Spend / Advertising Costs.

 On this page, we’re diving into all things return on ad spend!
-So, just keep reading to learn more about the ROAS definition!
+Keep reading to learn more about the ROAS definition and formula:

 What is ROAS?